Dynamic Warmup for Surfers

 Surfing fluidly is a result of having a body that moves fluidly, and then adding the ability to actually surf well.
 But if the body is tight, stiff, and as mobile as a strongman powerlifter, what can you hope for?
 Not much.

 Learn some movements that prepare the body for 3-dimensional movement, and then use them.
-Do your body and surfing a favour and watch the warmup video at the top of this post.
+Do your body and surfing a favor and watch the warmup video at the top of this post.

 I guarantee you’ll feel the difference on your first wave if you just spend 2 minutes prepping the body for dynamic movement.